 OK so the title has already given it away, this is an article about food.
 I am sure a lot of people are thinking isn’t this blog supposed to be about working in Japan?!
 Well yeah it is and we have articles on that stuff too, but let’s be honest, food is important.
 We can live without work but we sure as hell can’t live without food.
 So I think that as food is such a key part of our lives it makes sense to be passionate about it.
-My fellow writers feel the same way at WIJ too.
-When we meet up, we will often talk about food and especially about the differences in availability, variety, quality of food in Japan compared to what we have experienced elsewhere.
-Pretty wild night for three young 20 something guys to be doing ey!
+My friends and I when we meet up, we will often talk about food and especially about the differences in availability, variety, quality of food in Japan compared to what we have experienced elsewhere.

 A food that I love and briefly touched upon on one of my earlier articles in The Salaryman Diet is curry.
 Friggin love it.
 India curry, Japanese curry, Thai curry, it’s all great.
 I am not prejudice against my curry.